The Ultimate Guide to User Acceptance Testing (UAT)

 We recommend having:

-User acceptance testing is about understanding how your customers use your app or website, and if the app satisfies business requirements.
+User acceptance testing gauges how well your app or website meets customer needs and business requirements.

-And to successfully conduct UAT, you need to make sure that you’re collecting that information in the best possible way.
+To conduct effective UAT, ensure you’re collecting that information in the best possible way.

 In other words, have a system.

-The resources and ideas shared in this post should be the stepping stones towards building that system—and plenty to help you put together your next UAT session.
+The resources and ideas shared in this post are your guide towards building that system—and plenty to help you put together your next UAT session.